cloudfoundry-incubator/cflocal/README.md

                      If empty, the app root is copied into the directory.
                      If not empty, the app root is replaced by the directory.
                      Default: none
+   -w             When used with -d, restart the app when the contents of the
+                     mounted directory are changed.
+                     Default: false
    -s <app>       Use the service bindings from the specified remote CF app
                      instead of the service bindings in local.yml.
                      Default: (uses local.yml or app provided by -f)